BattMoTeam/BattMo-workshop-2025-10-20/Setting_things_up.md

 using Pkg: Pkg
 Pkg.activate("./")
 Pkg.add("DataFrames")
+Pkg.add("Instantiate")
 ```

 <img src="./assets/vscode_julia_repl_environment.png" alt="Julia REPL environment" width="700">

 - These commands:
   - Load the Package manager of Julia `Pkg`.
-  - Install one package, DataFrames, which will be used to manipulate tabular data.
+  - Install the package DataFrames, which will be used to manipulate tabular data.
   - Activate the environment, which will generate a `Project.toml` file that will keep track of all packages installed in the environment once you start installing them.
   - Instantiate the environment, which installs all the packages listed in the `Project.toml`, and creates a new `Manifest.toml` that tracks dependencies to other packages.

-### Verify the installation
+# 5. Verify the installation

 We will try running a code notebook to verify the installation is OK.